christianalfoni/impact/docs/learn/scoping.md

 Scoping stores allows you to instantiate state management related to specific pages, features or even for each item in a list.
 You can start subscriptions and instantiate classes which can be disposed with `cleanup` when unmounting the provider.

 Additionally the store can now receive props from the provider to initialise itself.
-This is especially useful to take advantage of modern React async patterns, as you will see later.
+This is especially useful to take advantage of modern React async patterns.
+The feature also allows you to bind a store to state, for example a store that provides functionality to edit a specific ticket in your project management app.

 ::: tip